 Students interested in automotive engineering programs may want to keep these considerations in mind:

 - Pay attention to each school's reputation and consider their position in published school rankings.

 - Evaluate how much hands-on experience opportunities make up a particular program.

 - Consider the quality of the laboratories, diagnostic testing equipment and computer technology offered by a university.

 - Examine the internship and networking opportunities made available by the university.

 Bachelor of Science in Automotive Engineering

 A bachelor's degree program in automotive engineering can be completed in four years and prepares graduates for entry-level positions.
 An internship in an automotive work experience may be offered during the final semester of an undergraduate sequence and can contribute to securing a full-time position shortly after graduation.
 Other programs require that students complete a senior design project.
-Students enrolled in a bachelor's degree program are required to take courses in:

 Master of Science in Automotive Engineering